yjunechoe/ggtrace/README.md

 Lastly, `ggtrace_highjack_return()` exposes an internal function called `returnValue()` in the `value` argument, which simply returns the original return value.
-Computing on it allows on-the-fly modifications to the graphical output.
+Passing the `value` argument an **expression** computing on `returnValue()` allows on-the-fly modifications to the graphical output.

-For example, we can “intercept” the dataframe output, do data wrangling on it, and have the method return that instead.
-Here, we hack the data for the group to make it look like there’s an absurd degree of
+For example, we can “intercept” the dataframe output of a ggproto method, do data wrangling on it, and have the method return that new dataframe instead.
+Here, we hack the data for the group to make it look like there’s an absurd degree of heteroskedasticity:
-heteroskedasticity:

     library(dplyr) # v1.0.8